Caldera, Chile: Geography and climate

 Caldera lies about 75 km west of Copiapó on the Pacific.
 The climate is mostly warm and extremely dry, because of its location on the Atacama desert's coast, but the temperatures are moderated by the cooling sea currents.
 However, lately the climate has become colder due to the climatic change.
 The commune spans an area of 4666.6 sqkm.

 History

+On 31 August 1420, the territory where the city is currently located, was shaken by an 8.8 to 9.4 mega-earthquake, the first major earthquake recorded in the history of Chile.

 In 1687, Englishman Edward Davis reached the Playa Bahia Inglesa 6 km south of Caldera.
 In 1840, William Wheelwright of the Pacific Steam Navigation Company visited the region of Caldera.
 On his proposal the first railway was created in the year of 1851 from Caldera to Copiapó.
 Its inauguration was on Christmas Day in 1851.
 Caldera became an important port for the exportation of minerals.
 The city itself was officially founded on 23 September 1850.

+Concurrent with a surge of copper mining in Chile a copper smelter was built in Caldera in 1853 and operated until about 1857.
+New copper smelters were built in the port in the 1880s and these were in operation until at least the 1920s before closure.
+Today, these smelters survive as ruins and are a site of study for industrial archaeology.

-The city has been struck by earthquakes and tsunamis several times, the major ones being that of 1868, 1877 and 1922.
+The city has been struck by earthquakes and tsunamis several times, the major ones being that of 13 August 1868, 9 May 1877 and 10 November 1922.
 During the 1891 Chilean Civil War, Caldera Bay outside the city became the site of the Battle of Caldera Bay where torpedo boats loyal to Manuel Balmaceda sunk the rebel ironclad Blanco Encalada.